Solutions

 Small Molecule Therapy

-Small molecule therapeutics involve the development of pharmacological compounds that modulate specific targets or pathways involved in galactosemia.
-Currently, small molecule modulators are being investigated to enhance enzyme activity, reduce the accumulation of toxic metabolites, or mitigate the downstream effects of galactosemia.
+Small molecule therapy is a new class of therapeutics which involve the design of new pharmacological compounds that target selective dysfunctions systems or pathways in galactosemia.
+Currently, small molecule modulators are being developed to stimulate enzyme activity, preventing toxic metabolites from accumulating, or dampening the effects of galactosemia.

 Gene Therapy